Paturages/ch-wiki/charting.md

 Open Strums are a solid long purple bar.
 Open HOPOs have a glowing edge.
 ![Open Strum](/uploads/notes/open-strum.png "Open Strum"){.align-right}

-As a general rule for guitar, Opens are used when there is an obvious open string, or a very low note compared to others.
+As a general rule for guitar, Opens are used when there is an obvious open string, a very low note compared to others, or a dead note.

 As a general rule for other instruments, Opens are used when there is a very low note compared to others.
 ![Open Hopo](/uploads/notes/open-hopo.png "Open HOPO"){.align-right}